talwarabhimanyu/talwarabhimanyu.github.io/_drafts/2017-05-13-softmax-backprop.md

 title: Backpropogating Softmax Layer of a Neural Network
 date: 2017-05-13
 ---
-In this post I would like to describe the calculus involved in backpropogating gradients for the Softmax layer of a neural network.
+In this post I attempt to describe the calculus involved in backpropogating gradients for the Softmax layer of a neural network.
 I will use a sample network with the following architecture (this is same as the toy neural-net trained in CS231n's Winter 2016 Session, [Assignment 1](http://cs231n.github.io/assignments2016/assignment1/)).
 This is a fully-connected network - the output of each node in _Layer i_ goes as input into each node in _Layer i+1_.

 **Input Layer:** Each training example consists of four features.
 If we have five training examples, then the entire training set input can be represented by this matrix: